-This section contains some common problems and solutions for the Wharton public printers.
-If the solution to the problem is not found below or the issue remains unresolved, please reach out to the Student Support team.
+This article covers some common problems and their solutions associated with Wharton public printers.
+If the solution to your problem isn't listed please reach out to the Student Computing team.

 No Printers Available on Wharton Public Computers

-Sometimes students do not see any printers in the Print Dialog box when printing from the Lab, Workstation, or GSR computers.
-To fix this problem, try the following steps:
+If you don't see any printers in the Print Dialog box when printing from the Lab, Workstation, or GSR computers, try the following steps:

 - If Step 1 doesn't fix the issue, try closing the application and reopening it.

 There are several reasons that you might get a Login Failed error when you tap your PennCard at the printer:

 - High Traffic Times: If many people are printing at the same time, the system may experience a delay.
 Wait 15 minutes, and try again.

 - PennCash Account: You haven't activated your PennCash account, or there is an error with your account.
 You must have a PennCash account set up in order to use the printers, even if you don't have any money in it.
 If this is the problem, try going to the PennCash website and setting up an account.
 There are machines on campus where you can add funds to your PennCash -- one is in Lippincott Library.

 - Penn ID / PennCard: Your Penn ID may have changed or been deactivated, or your card has been damaged.
 Go to the Penn Card Center in the Franklin Building to have your ID card checked.